Loading...

 Romblon Island – Bangug Island

-Bangug is a small island in the vicinity of Bonbon Beach.
-You can find lots of soft corals and overgrown rocks along the slope.
-This area is one ouf our favorite sites for rare nudibranchs and special shrimps.
+Bangug is a small island located near Bonbon Beach.
+Along its gentle slope, you’ll find many soft corals and coral-covered rocks.
+This area is one of our favorite sites for spotting rare nudibranchs and unique shrimp species.

 • Romblon Island – Sawang Slide

-This is another very interesting muck dive site teeming with colorful and weird critters including tiny frogfish, carnivorous worms and unique nudibranchs.
+This is another fascinating muck dive site, teeming with colorful and unusual critters such as tiny frogfish, carnivorous worms, and unique nudibranchs.

 • Romblon Island – Magnificat

-At this spot you might meet a current that brings you across extra large gorgonias, black corals and colorful stone corals.
-Here you can see pygmy seahorses, colorful nudibranchs and rare fish species.
+At this site, you may encounter a current that carries you past large gorgonians, black corals, and vibrant stony corals.
+Keep an eye out for pygmy seahorses, colorful nudibranchs, and rare fish species.

 • www.the-three-p.com-romblon-island-underwater-macro-photography-scuba-diving-dive-site-st-joseph-wolfgang-holz_from_the_three_p-xs